-An expedited appeal is a faster way to decide an appeal.
-The expedited appeals process follows a similar process than the standard appeals process.
+An expedited Appeal is a faster way to decide an Appeal.
+The expedited Appeals process follows a process similar to the standard Appeals process.
 However,

-- Your appeal has to meet certain requirements (see below). - The expedited appeals process also follows different deadlines than the standard appeals. - You can make a verbal request for an expedited appeal.
-You do not have to put your expedited appeal request in writing.
+- Your Appeal has to meet certain requirements (see below). - The expedited Appeals process also follows different deadlines than the standard Appeals process. - You can make a verbal request for an expedited Appeal.
+You do not have to put your expedited Appeal request in writing.